 The Replicated admin console includes a Troubleshoot page where you can generate an analysis and review remediation suggestions for troubleshooting an application.
-You can also download a support bundle to share with your vendor.
+You can download a support bundle to share with your vendor.

-Create a Support Bundle using the Admin Console
+Generate a Bundle using the Admin Console

 Click Analyze to start analyzing the application.

 The analysis executes the support bundle plugin.
 After the analysis completes, the bundle is available on the Troubleshoot tab in the admin console.
 If any known issues are detected, they are highlighted with possible remediation suggestions.

 No data leaves the cluster.
 Data is never sent across the internet or to anyone else.

 (Optional) Click Download bundle to download the support bundle.
 You can send the bundle to your vendor for assistance.